 Decide on the Legal Entity Type

-Whilst the most common legal entity in Bolivia for investors is the limited liability company, there are several entity types to consider when incorporating, each offering unique benefits.
+To register a company in Bolivia you must decide which legal entity best suits your business needs and goals.
+Although the most common legal entity in Bolivia for investors is the limited liability company, there are several types of entities to consider when incorporating, each of which offers unique benefits.

 - Limited Liability Company (Sociedad de responsabilidad limitada): Requires one director and two shareholders, and just US$1 to begin the incorporation process.